usarica/ProjectMetis/README.md

 Unit tests will be written in `test/` following the convention of appending `_t.py` to the class which it tests.
 Workflow tests will also be written in `test/` following the convention of prepending `test_` to the name, e.g., `test_DummyMoveWorkflow.py`.

+The full unit test suite is run using the executable `mtest` in `scripts/` (if Metis is set up properly, you need only execute the command `mtest`).
+For more fine-grained control, try
-To run all unit tests, execute the following from this project directory:
-`python -m unittest discover -p "*_t.py"`
+* for all class unit tests, execute the following from this project directory: `python -m unittest discover -p "*_t.py"`

-To run all workflow tests, execute:
-`python -m unittest discover -p "test_*.py"`
+* for all workflow tests, execute `python -m unittest discover -p "test_*.py"`

-To run all tests, execute:
-`python -m unittest discover -s test -p "*.py"`
+* for all tests, execute: `python -m unittest discover -s test -p "*.py"`

 ## TODO
+Submit a Github issue for any bug report or feature request.

 * SNTSample in principle allows anyone to update the sample on DIS.
 We don't want this for "central" samples, so rework this
 * We have all the ingredients to replicate CRAB submission/status functionality, so do it
 * Add more TODOs
 * On dashboard, a unique sample is specified by (datasetname,tag), not just (datasetname) as it is right now.
 Fix this